kxamarkumar/restart-application-pool-iis/README.md

 # restart-application-pool-iis
-PowerShell script to allow users to restart application pool for Web applications in IIS
+PowerShell script to allow users to restart application pool for web applications in IIS

 ## Description ##
 The PowerShell script is designed to restart an IIS application pool selected by the user.
 It checks if the necessary PowerShell modules are installed and imports them if not already available.
 It then lists all available application pools from the server the script is executed on, prompts the user to choose one, and restarts the selected application pool.